-The net proceeds from the sale of the shares of class A common stock offered by this prospectus supplement and the accompanying prospectus are expected to be approximately \$190.4 million, after deducting the underwriters' discounts and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares of class A common stock in full, the net proceeds will be approximately \$218.9 million.
+The net proceeds from the sale of the debentures offered by this prospectus supplement and the accompanying prospectus are expected to be approximately \$170.7 million, after deducting the underwriters' discount and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional debentures in full, the net proceeds will be approximately \$196.3 million.